noahham/small-projects/repo-flashbang/README.md

 - Simulates key presses to open chat, type a message, and send it.
 - Easily customizable message and window title pattern.

+## How to Use

+1. Install VBCABLE's virtual microphone drivers.
+This is how the sound is passed through.
+2. Install VoiceMeeter.
+This is how your own microphone input can be merged with the virtual mic's.
+3. Set the microphone in R.E.P.O. to the VoiceMeeter B1 input.
+4. Just run the script whenever.

 ## Requirements

 Install dependencies with: